SettRaziel/wrf_archlinux/README.md

 * intermediate results during wrf_run
 * installation details
 * testing of newer wrf version, e.g. WRFV3.9
+* testing the new hybrid vertical coordinate for WRFV3.9 and higher

 created by: Benjamin Held, March 2017